nus-comparch/looppoint/README.md

 ###### Usage Examples
 ```
-./run-looppoint.py -p demo-matrix-1 -n 8 -w active --force
+./run-looppoint.py -p demo-matrix-1 -n 8 --force
 ```
-will start a new set of end-to-end run for `demo-matrix-1` program with `8` cores, using `active` wait policy and `test` inputs
+will start a new set of end-to-end run for `demo-matrix-1` program with `8` cores, using `passive` wait policy and `test` inputs

 ```
-./run-looppoint.py -p demo-matrix-2 --force
+./run-looppoint.py -p demo-matrix-2 -w active -i test --force
 ```
-will start a new set of end-to-end run for `demo-matrix-2` program with default settings, viz., `passive` wait policy, `8` threads, and `test` inputs
+will start a new set of end-to-end run for `demo-matrix-2` program with `8` cores, using `active` wait policy and `test` inputs

 ## Evaluation and expected results
 To replicate the results shown in this paper, it is necessary to run each of the applications in SPEC CPU2017 benchmark suite.